-- R 4.1.5 The Company publishes its corporate events calendar on its website.
-Yes - R 4.1.6 The Company, in its annual report and on its website, has provided information to the public about its strategic goals and about its guidelines related to its core activity, business ethics and its various stakeholders.
+R 4.1.5 The Company publishes its corporate events calendar on its website.
+Yes

-Yes - R 4.1.8 The Board of Directors has stated in its annual report the other mandates, together with the type and volume of such mandates, that the entity that audits the Company's annual financial statements has received from the Company and its subsidiaries.
+R 4.1.6 The Company, in its annual report and on its website, has provided information to the public about its strategic goals and about its guidelines related to its core activity, business ethics and its various stakeholders.
+Yes

-- R 4.1.9 The Company, in its annual report and on its website, has disclosed information pertaining to the professional careers of members of the Board of Directors, the Supervisory Board and the management.
+R 4.1.8 The Board of Directors has stated in its annual report the other mandates, together with the type and volume of such mandates, that the entity that audits the Company's annual financial statements has received from the Company and its subsidiaries.

-Yes - R 4.1.10 The Company provided information about the internal organisation and operation of the Board of Directors and the Supervisory Board.
+R 4.1.9 The Company, in its annual report and on its website, has disclosed information pertaining to the professional careers of members of the Board of Directors, the Supervisory Board and the management.
+Yes

-The Company's website provides information about the operation of its management bodies in the Articles of Association.
+R 4.1.10 The Company provided information about the internal organisation and operation of the Board of Directors and the Supervisory Board.

-See also: point 2.7.2.
+The Company's Articles of Association are published on the Company's website, and provide information about the operation of the management bodies.
+See also the comments under point 2.7.2.